perspector/roam/README.md

 Simply clone the project using `git clone https://github.com/perspector/roam`

 Or alternatively, download the project as a .zip file and extract that to your computer.

+You will also need a Mapillary API token, which you can get by making a developer account at [Mapillary](https://www.mapillary.com/dashboard/developers).

+Then just register a new application, add: app name, quick description, and company/university name.
+You can leave the company website and redirect URL blank.
+Make sure to give READ access!
+Then, just copy the `Access Token`.

+Save your API access token to an environment variable:\
+In GNU/Linux: `export MAPILLARY_TOKEN_ROAM="MLY|0123|456"`\
+Replace `"MLY|0123|456"` with your access token.

 ## Usage
 Tested on Fedora 44 GNU/Linux.